Pros and Cons of Walk-In Bathtubs: Are They Worth It?

 Water Usage

-Walk-in tubs and standalone bathtubs use approximately the same amount of water—40 to 50 gallons for a walk-in versus 40 to 80 gallons for a standalone.
+Walk-in tubs and standalone bathtubs use almost the same amount of water—40 to 50 gallons for a walk-in versus 40 to 80 gallons for a standalone.
 Where the difference comes in is if you’re transitioning from taking showers to taking baths due to mobility or safety issues.
-Showers use between 12 and 40 gallons depending on water pressure and the length of the shower, so switching over to a tub vs a shower can significantly increase your water usage.
+Showers use between 12 and 40 gallons depending on water pressure and the length of the shower, so switching over to a tub versus a shower can significantly increase your water usage.

 Installation

-Walk-in tubs are typically larger than the standard bathtub size, so installation may require more work than simply removing the old tub and replacing it with a new one.
+Walk-in tubs are larger than the standard bathtub size, so installation may require more work than simply removing the old tub and replacing it with a new one.
 If a walk-in tub is included in your bathroom remodel ideas, it’s important to take the right measurements and evaluate the work needed to install it properly.

 Cost to Install a Walk-in Bathtub